Kataglyphis/jotrockenmitlocken/README.md

   * I want a very unique look and feel for my website.
 Therefore I want all power over my application which can be difficult with some drag-and-drop solutions.
   * I want to learn front-end development and its challenges.
 Just using wordpress won't bring you there
+  * I developed my own [WebDavClient](https://github.com/Kataglyphis/Kataglyphis-WebDavClient)
+    that allows me to keep the content (.md files, images, videos, .csv, etc.) private while the source code stays **Open Source**.
+You might also be interested in **keeping your data private**.
+    Have a look into my [Build Pipeline File](.github\workflows\dart.yml) for more information

 ### Content